nuuuwan/news_lk3_data/README.md

 *2024-05-26 07:05:00* · [`economynextcom`](https://economynext.com/sri-lanka-hotelier-wants-rupee-to-be-unit-of-account-to-enable-external-trade-164642/) · `en`

-ECONOMYNEXT – Sri Lanka’s unstable exchange rate is making it difficult for businesses to price output across time to foreign counter partes and widely expressed fears of future instability also dented investor confidence, a private entrepreneur said.
+ECONOMYNEXT – Sri Lanka’s unstable exchange rate is making it difficult for businesses to price output across time to foreign counter parties and widely expressed fears of future instability also dented investor confidence, a private entrepreneur said.

 Sri Lanka’s central bank has since September 2022 provided monetary stability including the elimination of forex shortages with deflationary policy by overshooting its 5 to 7 percent domestic inflation target, providing a strong foundation for growth and economic activities to recover.

 However, volatility in the exchange rate was proving troublesome for some businesses as the currency could no longer be used as a unit of account to denominate future prices.

 “I heard the word price stability.
-Yes, that’s good we have we have got that,” Gerard Ondaatjie, a business executive and hotelier said at a recent forum at the Central Bank.
+Yes, that’s good we have, we have got that,” Gerard Ondaatjie, a business executive and hotelier said at a recent forum at the Central Bank.

 ...